 The appointed actuary is required to report on the contents of the Actuarial Opinion to either the Board of Directors or the Audit Committee, with both the Actuarial Opinion and the Actuarial Memorandum supporting it made available to the Board of Directors.
+Subject to the preference of the Board, presentation of the Actuarial Memorandum need not be made in person.
 The minutes of the Board of Directors should reflect that presentation and the availability of the documents.